arbrevert/comp2912-team-project/README.md

 ## notes
 * user uniq identifier is id, it is not necessarily a number (we will keep 'cindy')
+* use connect-flash message to show errors
-* user_model handles user data, reminder handling code embeded in reminder_controller
+* user_model handles user data, reminder_model handles reminder data
+* show user name on navigation bar